Jared-Glenn/100-Days-of-Python/README.md

 * Created a victory module to determine if a player has won and declare that winner.
 * Created a computer opponent that will look for a road to victory against a human opponent.
 * Play with one or two players.
-* *Thanks to Abbie Glenn, who joyously tested the game and won every game she played.
+* *Thanks to Abbie Glenn, who joyously tested (and won) every game she played.
 Even against me.*

 <img src="https://user-images.githubusercontent.com/38020231/207182786-b7391bd8-1b30-47cf-bab9-aa81fd964a3b.gif" width="700">